-In terms of the original question, "What is the next S-curve?" many believe natural language is a potential frontrunner and with good reason.
-It's projected that fifty percent of all searches will be via voice by the end of 202014.
+In terms of the original question, "What is the next S-curve?"
+Many believe natural language is a potential frontrunner and with good reason.
+It's projected that fifty percent of all searches will be via voice by the end of 2020.
 Even with this increase in adoption (the excitement zone), how can consumers have the best possible experience via natural language experiences?
 The key, once more, is data.

-No one has fully cracked a data-based frictionless our work voice or chat experience yet, but many companies customs are innovating in the space.
-Domino's virtual assistant, a mobile company drive sixty-five percent of all order traffic customs alone in the quick service restaurant industry, with begun releasing voice-based experiences.
+No one has fully cracked a data-based frictionless our worvice or chat experience yet, but many companies customs are innovating in the space.
+Domino's virtual assistant, a mobile Dom, is an omni-channel ordering agent that helps the company drive sixty-five percent of all order traffic customs through its digital channels.
+Domino's certainly isn't the righ alone in the quick service restaurant industry, with begun r Starbucks, Chipotle, Dunkin, and others announcing or brands. releasing voice-based experiences.

 At Kin + Carta, we've worked tirelessly with our clients and our partners to explore ways to leverage data and build revolutionary experiences.
 With Google, specifically, we've partnered to help companies create new communication channels with customers on top of Dialogflow.
-We've reinvented the customer experience for call centers and have changed mental models on how to order your favorite food.
+We've reinvented the customer experience for call centers and have changed mental models on how to order your favourite food.
 To some, these efforts may seem original, but as we've shown in our work with Google, when experiences begin to use customer data, we can remove the friction of tapping a mobile app, calling a human, or waiting in a drivethru line.
 We are now confident that with the right customer experience expertise, the right tools, and the right data, retail and many other industries have begun reshaping how customers communicate with